 The log must either have a single entry per line or use a timestamp matching one of the following formats at the start of each entry.

 M/D/YYYY HH:MM:SS AM/PM

-- The log file must not allow circular updates where the file is overwritten with new entries.
+The log file must not allow circular logging or log rotation, where the file is overwritten with new entries.